yourskc/docker_lsd_slam/README.md

 2. Build container

   a.
-To build container in Linux OS you can use the command:
+To run container in Linux OS you can use the command:

   - *docker run -it --privileged=true --net=host -e DISPLAY --volume /tmp/.x11-unix --env QT_X11_NO_MITSHM=1 --name {name-container} yourskc/skc_lsd /bin/bash*

   b.
-To build container in windows OS with Installed WSL (Windows Subsystem for Linux) or using CMD you must install Xserver such as in here I use X410:
+To run container in windows OS with Installed WSL (Windows Subsystem for Linux), you must install Xserver such as in here I use X410:

   - *docker run -it --privileged=true --net=host -e DISPLAY=docker.for.win.localhost:0.0 --volume /tmp/.x11-unix --env QT_X11_NO_MITSHM=1 --name {name-container} yourskc/skc_lsd /bin/bash*